It’s a gorgeous day to find out the different health benefits of saffron.

 It’s helpful with joint swelling that’s caused by arthritis.

-It can also help with inflamed air passageways when you have asthma.
+Some research suggests that saffron can also help with inflamed air passageways when you have asthma.

-5. Saffron Is Good For Your Skin
+5. Use Saffron To Improve Your Skin Health

 The strands of saffron are soaked in water for about a couple of hours.
 After this, you can massage it gently on your face.